Academic Options and Interventions

 Student Engagement coordinates and supports campus events, student governance and over 100 student groups for the Reed community.
 The staff and interns in the Student Engagement office seek to connect students to cocurricular opportunities to meet peers, de-stress, learn leadership skills and ease the transition into Reed.

-The Office for Inclusive Community offers campus programming, facilitated constructive dialogues, community service opportunities through SEEDS, and support for students as they explore the intersection of their identities.
+The Office for Institutional Diversity offers campus programming, facilitated constructive dialogues, community engagement opportunities, and support for students as they explore the intersection of their identities.
 The OIC also coordinates the Peer Mentor Program to assist first year and transfer students by pairing them with a peer mentor who provides guidance and support throughout the first year.

 Center for Life Beyond Reed